 Accidents happen all the time.
 Be prepared when they do.

-Our Scott & White ER Specialists Are Here for You — Fast
+Our Baylor Scott & White ER Specialists Are Here for You — Fast

-The ER providers at Scott & White Hospital - Brenham are trained to handle your medical emergencies, 24 hours a day, seven days a week.
+The ER providers at Baylor Scott & White Medical Center - Brenham are trained to handle your medical emergencies, 24 hours a day, seven days a week.
 Our emergency department is a Level 3 Trauma Center and is one of only three facilities in the state with a Level 3 Stroke designation.

 And, with our Rapid Registration, our team provides you with the best care as quickly and efficiently as possible.
 Now, you can be registered in an average of five minutes or less.
 Our registration staff works hand-in-hand with our medical team to quickly transition you from the waiting room to a patient-care area, ensuring your medical care begins sooner.